kontainapp/guide/appendix/minikube.md

 #### with Docker and Containerd as runtime

-To start Minikube use:
+To start Minikube use
 ```shell
 minikube-cluster.sh --driver=docker --runtime=containerd
 ```
 #### with Podman and Containerd as runtime

-To start Minikube use:
+To start Minikube use
 ```shell
 minikube-cluster.sh --driver=podman --runtime=containerd
 ```
-#### with Podman and Cri-o as runtime
+#### with Podman and CRI-O as runtime

-To start Minikube use:
+To start Minikube use
 ```shell
 minikube-cluster.sh --driver=podman --runtime=cri-o
 ```